-Legislation on international water and autonomous vehicles Credits: 1 Semester 2 Compulsory: Yes Format Lecture: 10 Tutorial work: O Practical work: O Lecturers: Prof M. Aznar (UJI)

-The objectives of this module is to provide students with the necessary background on key international maritime legislation which has the potential to affect the design and functionality of marine and maritime robotics technologies as well as AI implementation.
+Legislation on international water and autonomous vehicles Credits: 1 Semester 2 Compulsory: Yes Format Lecture: 10 Tutorial work: 0 Practical work: 0 Lecturers: Prof M. Aznar (UJI) The objectives of this international maritime le marine and maritime rol given to raising awarene the implications this can Objectives: The objectives of this module is to provide students with the necessary background on key international maritime legislation which has the potential to affect the design and functionality of marine and maritime robotics technologies as well as AI implementation.
 Special emphasis shall be given to raising awareness of students to the rapidly developing field of AUV legislation reflecting on the implications this can have on their engineering projects.

-The module will be based on practical's requiring each student to critically evaluate research proposals but also to develop their own.
+The module will be based on practical's requiring each student to critically evaluate research proposals Introduction to key ma ernational maritime regula aritime regulatory bodies, o ation and the potential hel organisations and process es Practical Work: This module includes analysis of legal case studies in the marine and offshore sectors.